 The first way you can be sure of having an infestation is the presence of the adult pest.
 Adult carpet beetles tend to come out even during daylight hours.
 These beetles are found lurking around windows or vents, trying to escape outside.
 Thus, you can “invite” carpet beetles to your house, just having opened the window in your room.
 Very often they are attracted by bright flowers, which are standing in the pots on your windowsills.

 Probably, you are wondering, whether it is possible to notice the carpet beetle’s larvae.
 Be sure, that if you have seen adult carpet beetles, then you have lots of their larvae in your house.
 But they are sensitive to light, so you won’t see them in any open areas.
 But if you look in the corners of your closet or behind your carpets, you may notice little dark brown dots.
 They are the larvae.

 Never ignore the presence of fully grown beetles anywhere inside your house!

 Adult beetles can eat away any type of fabric.
 Be sure to keep your clothes tucked away someplace safe.

-You might want to get rid of beetles that enjoy sweaters as appetizers as soon as possible.
+You might want to eliminate beetles that enjoy sweaters as appetizers as soon as possible.

-You will find the shedded skin underneath your carpet too.
+You will find the shed skin underneath your carpet too.

-Beetle faecal pellets are as small as a grain of salt.
+Beetle fecal pellets are as small as a grain of salt.
 If you own lightly colored carpets, beetle feces will be more visible.
-Beetle droppings are brown in color and can be found lying anywhere around your house.
+Beetle droppings are brown and can be found lying anywhere around your house.

 It is always better to vacuum your carpet frequently to prevent a large-scale infestation.